genner-lab/Molecular-Lab-Protocols/pcr-dna-barcoding.md

-# Protocol for PCR amplifying COI and 12S DNA barcodes
+# Protocol for PCR amplifying and sequencing COI and 12S DNA barcodes
 ### Rupert A. Collins :: December 2020

 This protocol is for generating DNA barcodes for the standard COI DNA barcode marker and the 12S MiFish barcode, by Sanger sequencing.
 Choice of polymerase mastermix depends on if you want to sequence purified or unpurified products (use green mix for former, and colourless mix for latter).
 With Eurofins, unpurified products can only be sequenced in 96-well plates (PlateSeq Kit PCR) but purified products can be sequenced in 96-well plates (PlateSeq Kit Mix) or ad-hoc in individual tubes (Mix2Seq Kit).
 Sequencing unpurified products is the cheapest option and the least work, but requires very consistent PCR products.